-- 2. Development shall be consistent with the Fort Lauderdale Beach Action Plan, as approved by the Broward County Commission, which restricts development growth to the equivalent of no more than 3,220 peak hour traffic trips.
-Peak hour trip generation rates are based on the latest edition of the Institute of Transportation Engineers Trip Generation Manual. - 3.
+- Development shall be consistent with the Fort Lauderdale Beach Action Plan, as approved by the Broward County Commission, which restricts development growth to the equivalent of no more than 3,220 peak hour traffic trips.
+Peak hour trip generation rates are based on the latest edition of the Institute of Transportation Engineers Trip Generation Manual.
+The Permet House a structure of the approximation of the Construction for the structure of the struct - 3.
 The Bonnet House natural reservation shall be restricted to Conservation land uses.